Scales

 This subsection contains the proof of \cref{resultsB}, we recall its statement below.
-We use Vitali's lemma \cite{vitali1908sui} to compare local scales with Hausdorff and packing scales as did Fan or Tamashiro in their proof for the specific case of dimension. \begin{lemma}[Vitali] Let $(X, d)$ be a separable metric space.
+We will use Vitali covering lemma to compare local scales with Hausdorff and packing scales.
+This lemma was first used for the dimensional case by Tamashiro \cite{tamashiro1995dimensions}. \begin{lemma}[Vitali covering lemma] Let $(X, d)$ be a separable metric space.
 Given $\delta >0 $, $\mathcal{B}$ a family of open balls in $X$ with radii at most $\delta$ and $F $ the union of these balls.
 There exists a countable set $ J$ and a $\delta$-pack $ (B(x_j, r_j) )_{j \in J} \subset\mathcal{B}$ of $F$ such that: